barnabas243/lscc-website/content/collections/pages/en/home.md

                 type: textColor
                 attrs:
                   color: inherit
-            text: 'We offer opportunities to engage with scripture, to learn about Jesus and to worship Him with others.
-Our church is open to people of all ages and backgrounds.'
+            text: 'We offer opportunities to engage with scripture, to learn about Jesus and to worship Him with others.'
+      -
+        type: paragraph
+        attrs:
+          textAlign: center
+        content:
+          -
+            type: text
+            marks:
+              -
+                type: textColor
+                attrs:
+                  color: inherit
+            text: 'Our church is open to people of all ages and backgrounds.'
       -
         type: paragraph
         attrs: